-Capacity building at the lowest levels is a continuous process in which SEWA invests considerable time and energy.
-Through capacity building, SEWA aims to increase both the willingness and the ability of local communities to participate in local development.
-To participate on a sustainable basis, SEWA tries to build villagers' ability to partake in a continuous cycle of assessing, implementing, assessing, implementing, and assessing.
-The techniques used to increase their willingness to participate include exposure programs, information dissemination, awareness raising campaigns, and informal conversation and encouragement.
+Capacity building at the lowest levels is a continuous process in which Through capacity building, SEWA invests considerable time and energy.
+SEWA aims to increase both the willingness and the ability of local communities to participate in local development.
+SEWA's activities are demand driven, so SEWA must build women's capacities to articulate their demands.
+In addition, SEWA builds villagers' ability to continuously assess, implement, assess, implement, and assess to assure the sustainability of their The techniques used to increase their willingness to participate include exposure programs, information dissemination, awareness raising campaigns, and informal conversation and encouragement.
 To increase their ability, techniques include hands on responsibility and formal training.
 SEWA's experience has been that the most effective capacity building efforts are on the job training and direct involvement.
 Approximately 15% of the Banaskantha budget is used for formal training.
 In addition, SEWA mobilizes capacity building funds from other programs.
 To date 2,500 women in Banaskantha have received formal training from SEWA.

 Most importantly, SEWA's capacity building efforts aim to build on existing capabilities and remain flexible enough to meet different local needs and circumstances.
 At times, however, SEWA faces institutional constraints in maintaining this flexibility.
-Because SEWA is unable to start a project without formal approval, they must often times work within restrictive Government guidelines.
-For example, the Watershed Development program requires one college graduate on the team.
+Because SEWA is unable to start a project without formal approval, they must often times work within restrictive government guidelines.
+For example, the Watershed Development Program requires one college graduate on the team.
 Few college graduates exist among the community members, and even fewer city graduates are willing to stay in the villages for extended periods of time.